-Young set for England debut in World Cup opener
+Young set for first England cap in World Cup opener

 |Coverage: Watch live on BBC TV, BBC iPlayer and online; live commentary on Radio 5 Live and Sports Extra; live texts and highlights on BBC Sport website & app

-Winger Dominic Young is set to make his England debut in Saturday's World Cup opener against Samoa in Newcastle.
+Winger Dominic Young is set to win his first England cap in Saturday's World Cup opener against Samoa in Newcastle.

 The 21-year-old has been named in a 19-man squad ahead of Ryan Hall, England's leading try-scorer of all time.

-Young is one of five uncapped players selected, alongside fellow NRL players Herbie Farnworth and Victor Radley, Salford's Marc Sneyd and Wigan's Kai Pearce-Paul.
+Young is one of six uncapped players selected, alongside fellow NRL players Herbie Farnworth and Victor Radley, Salford's Marc Sneyd and Wigan's Kai Pearce-Paul.

-There are four players from Super League champions St Helens.
+Jack Welsby is one of four players from Super League champions St Helens.

 The opening game at St James' Park kicks off at 14:30 BST and will be shown live across the BBC.

+England squad: Sam Tomkins (captain), Tommy Makinson, Kallum Watkins, Herbie Farnworth, Jack Welsby, George Williams, Tom Burgess, Micky McIlorum, Luke Thompson, Elliott Whitehead, Victor Radley, Dom Young, Morgan Knowles, Matty Lees, Mike Cooper, Chris Hill, Mike McMeeken, Marc Sneyd, Kai Pearce-Paul.

-Newcastle Knights' Young, the 6ft 7in former Huddersfield player, had a starring role in England's 50-0 demolition of Fiji last Friday, with a try and two assists.
+Newcastle Knights' Young, the 6ft 7in former Huddersfield player, had a starring role in England's 50-0 demolition of Fiji in last Friday's warm-up game which was not classed as an official Test match.

 Catalan Dragons' Michael McIlorum has been selected at hooker instead of the in-form Andy Ackers.